tpatterson1996/lcc-metadata-manual/contacts.md

 1. The "Point of Contact” Section of the [Main Tab](/record/main/record-main-copy.md)
 2. The “Responsible Parties” Section in the Citation of the [Main Tab](/record/main/record-main-copy.md)
 3. The “Contacts” Section of the [Metadata Tab](/record/main/metadata-tab.md)
-4. “Source” and “Recipient” of the Allocation Section of the Funding Tab for Projects
+4. The “Allocation”  Section of the[ Funding Tab](/record/main/funding-tab.md) for Projects
-5. “Contacts” in the Distribution Tab for Products
+5. The “Contacts” Section in the [Distribution Tab ](/distribution.md)for Products

 ---